CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 1. In a new browser tab, navigate to the Front Door endpoint FQDN.
 The default App Service page will be displayed.

    ![](images/a67.png)

-1. To test instant global failover in action, try the following steps:
+1. To test instant global failover in action, try the following steps **(Step 3 to Step 8 are optional)**:

 1. Switch to the Azure portal, search for and select **App services**.